krsatyam7/niet_codetantra/README.md

 # https://niet.codetantra.com/

 Here is the solution for the Codetantra Labs.

-Try to do it with you own.
+Try to do it on your own.

 Happy Coding!